 The study by the National Highway Traffic Safety Administration provides additional support for the approach the agency took when it updated fuel economy standards in 2010.
 Those standards are in effect for 2012-16 models and require the industry to reach an estimated fleetwide 34.1 mpg in the final year.
 NHTSA and the Environmental Protection Agency now are working on standards for model year 2017 and beyond.

 The current standards are a departure from previous ones because they tie fuel economy to a vehicle's footprint, roughly equivalent to the square footage outlined by the wheels.
 A vehicle with a smaller footprint now has to adhere to more stringent fuel economy standards.
-That removes the incentive for automakers to simply sell more small cars as a way to meet fleetwide targets (see "Fuel economy and safety can be achieved at the same time," April 14, 2009 and "Overhaul of federal fuel economy program serves safety too," April 22, 2006).
+That removes the incentive for automakers to simply sell more small cars as a way to meet fleetwide targets (see Status Report special issue: car size, weight and safety, April 14, 2009, and "Overhaul of federal fuel economy program serves safety too," April 22, 2006).

 The standards encourage automakers to use more efficient engine technologies, as well as hybrid and electric vehicles, to improve their fleetwide fuel economy.
 Manufacturers also make use of lightweight materials that can cut weight from a vehicle without changing a vehicle's footprint.
 The NHTSA study looks at what happens to safety when the last strategy is used.